avdemchenko/kotlin-spring-chat-workshop/README.md

 # Kotlin Spring chat workshop
-This is a project that demonstrates the usage and interaction of Spring, Kotlin and Rsoket technologies.
+This is a project that demonstrates the usage and interaction of Spring, Kotlin and Rsocket technologies.

 References: